 When looking to buy the best wood burning kit for your needs, check which type of pyrography wood burner pen is included in the set.
 Choose the one that suits you best.

 There are 2 categories of pyrography pen.

-They consist of a solid brass tip which is heated by an electrical element.
+They consist of a solid brass tip that is heated by an electrical element.
 These burners operate at a fixed temperature.

 The basic tool for a beginner is a one-piece tool or pen with the burning tip set permanently into the shaft.
 The tip consists of a cylinder or tube that has been honed at a precise angle on two sides to create a sharp slanted edge.

 There are many wood burner sets available for the beginner pyrographer who is just starting out.
 They supply the basic equipment required to get you burning.

 As you gain more experience, you will naturally progress to more professional wood burning sets in order to achieve better results.

 There are tools available with the option of interchangeable tips.
 These will give you a wider selection of burning strokes, angles, and detail, in your design.